 – The time commitment for an online program could interfere with our full-time schedule or overwhelm your child.

 – Your child’s learning style* may not be compatible with the traditional education of an online program even if it is more flexible than classroom-based curriculum.

 – If the online program includes occasional in-person sessions with other students, your child is subject to SB 277 regulations (see more about immunization exemptions here and here).

-*For a more in-depth discussion on learning styles and personality types, contact Rebecca by emailing her at firstname.lastname@example.org.
+*For a more in-depth discussion on learning styles and personality types, contact one of our partnered charters above by clicking on their image.